disfordottie/insaneAppPurchaser/README.md

 A script to purchase apps in bulk.

+# DEVLOPMENT PAUSED

+Apple has altered the purchasing API in a way that means ipatool (a key component of this script) wont work.

+Until ipatool is fixed this script will no longer work.

 ## Why on earth would this be useful?

 Apps are frequently removed from the appstore.
 Hence my thinking was, if I can purchase as many apps as possible, whenever an app is removed I can go download it later from my purchase list.